Munksgaard/thousand_island_tailscale/README.md

 An example application can be found in [tschat](https://github.com/Munksgaard/tschat).

+In addition to the transport itself, this package also provides an authentication plug `TailscaleTransport.Plug` which gets information about connecting clients using Tailscales LocalAPI.

 ## Installation

 The package can be installed by adding `tailscale_transport` to your list of